coder/code-server/docs/FAQ.md

 ## What's the difference between code-server and GitHub Codespaces?

-Both code-server and VS Code Codespaces allow you to access VS Code via a browser.
+Both code-server and GitHub Codespaces allow you to access VS Code via a browser.
 VS Code Codespaces, however, is a closed-source, paid service offered by Microsoft.
 Codespaces are hosted in Microsoft's cloud.